googledatalab/datalab/test/README.md

 intentionally erroneous.
 Each notebook is then loaded in a browser page, and all its cells are executed, and tests pass if no errors are produced.

+## Running Tests

+### TL;DR

+Make sure you can install cairo on your system.
+Check the `.travis.yml` file for more info `cd test`
+`npm install-test`
+Or
+`npm test` if you have already installed the dependencies once

+### More on running tests:

-Tests were written as a nodejs package, so in order to run them locally, you can do `npm install` then `npm test` (or `npm install-test`).
+Tests were written as a nodejs package, so in order to run them locally, you first do `npm install` in order to download all the node dependencies.
+You only have to do this once to prepare for tests.
+You can then do `npm test` to start the tests.
 The one dependency is you have to be able to install Cairo, which is a resemblejs dependency, on your system.
 Take a look at the Travis config to see what is required on a vanilla VM to build resemblejs.

 [Mocha JS](https://github.com/mochajs/mocha) is the test runner.
+UI and notebook tests require the Datalab and Selenium docker containers to be running (check `test/run.sh`).
+If you want to iterate on tests, you can manually start these containers as in the run script, then start a test suite by calling the `mocha` command directly.
+For example: `mocha notebook/test.js`.

-After you do `npm install`, you can run individual tests using the `mocha` cli, for example: `mocha notebook/test.js`.
-Please note that any changes made to source files will not appear automatically for the test runner, since it does not use the live reload functionality.
+Note that any changes made to source files will not appear automatically for the test runner, since it does not use the live reload functionality.
 You will have to rebuild the image manually for tests to pick up such changes.